 You can abstract the processes and end-products of any team as KPIs.
 In the first 50 days, understand what KPIs exist, their trends, and what is behind the trends.
 Then build a path for establishing, measuring, and managing the necessary KPIs that don’t exist.
 It is essential to make sure you have the right scoreboard to help set goals and measure success.

 11. Start problem solving the issues

 At the end of the first 50 days, you should have a semblance of a strategy emerging from the ether.
 That means in the first 50 days; you need to problem solve the significant issues and opportunities.
 If you have the resources, put a team together a team to parallel a strategy project from day 1.
 They’ll come up with a solid plan, and it grows people and allows you to evaluate the strength of the team.

 In the first 50 days, spend a lot of time on the frontlines, in the trenches with the team helping them problem solve their accountabilities and potential improvements.
 Utilize coaching and walkabout management to get better context and provide problem solving help with the team.
 Walkabout management creates solutions, speeds up decision-making and thought processes, establishes mutual respect, and shows how people think.

 The Second 50 Days – Develop Strategy, Change, and Execution

-The second 50 days in a new leadership role are where everything should come together, and the team begins to pivot into a new strategic direction.
+The second 50 days in a new leadership role are when everything should come together, and the team begins to pivot into a new strategic direction.